 of the designer-maker in a commercial context, including one-off and batch/

 mass production and develop the ability to communicate three-dimensional

 ideas effectively to clients and craftsmen.
 After the successful completion

-of two years at ARCH Jaipur Campus, the final year (level 6) degree year is
+of 3 years at ARCH Jaipur Campus, the final year (level 6) degree year is

 undertaken as an International Degree with a study abroad opportunity at a

 university/institution with which ARCH or PEARSON has an agreement.